karatelabs/karate/README.md

 * Express expected results as readable, well-formed JSON or XML, and [assert in a single step](#match) that the entire response payload (no matter how complex or deeply nested) - is as expected
 * Comprehensive [assertion capabilities](https://github.com/intuit/karate#fuzzy-matching) - and failures clearly report which data element (and path) is not as expected, for easy troubleshooting of even large payloads
 * [Embedded UI](https://github.com/intuit/karate/wiki/Karate-UI) for stepping through a script in debug mode where you can even [re-play a step while editing it](https://twitter.com/ptrthomas/status/889356965461217281) - a huge time-saver
-* Simpler and more [powerful alternative](https://twitter.com/KarateDSL/status/878984854012022784) to JSON-schema for [validating payload structure](#schema-validation) and format that even supports cross-field / domain validation logic
+* Simpler and more [powerful alternative](https://twitter.com/KarateDSL/status/878984854012022784) to JSON-schema for [validating payload structure](#schema-validation) and format - that even supports cross-field / domain validation logic
 * Scripts can [call other scripts](#calling-other-feature-files) - which means that you can easily re-use and maintain authentication and 'set up' flows efficiently, across multiple tests
 * Embedded JavaScript engine that allows you to build a library of [re-usable functions](#calling-javascript-functions) that suit your specific environment or organization
 * Re-use of payload-data and user-defined functions across tests is [so easy](#reading-files) - that it becomes a natural habit for the test-developer
 * Built-in support for [switching configuration](#switching-the-environment) across different environments (e.g. dev, QA, pre-prod)
 * Support for [data-driven tests](#data-driven-tests) and being able to [tag or group](#tags) tests is built-in, no need to rely on an external framework
-* Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - and support for JUnit
+* Standard Java / Maven project structure, and [seamless integration](#command-line) into CI / CD pipelines - and support for [JUnit 5](#junit-5)
 * Support for multi-threaded [parallel execution](#parallel-execution), which is a huge time-saver, especially for HTTP integration tests
 * Built-in [test-reports](#test-reports) compatible with Cucumber so that you have the option of using third-party (open-source) maven-plugins for even [better-looking reports](karate-demo#example-report)
 * Reports include HTTP request and response [logs in-line](#test-reports), which makes [troubleshooting](https://twitter.com/KarateDSL/status/899671441221623809) and [debugging a test](https://twitter.com/KarateDSL/status/935029435140489216) a lot easier